SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 For an  example on multiprocessing see :ref:`example-04`.

-The following code snippet shows how to enable multiprocessing with 4 cpus and a queue.
+The following code snippet shows how to enable multiprocessing with 4 cpus, a pool, and a queue.

 .. code-block:: python